-Over the past few decades an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
-A thriving and ever-growing film and commercial scene has produced a rich pool of professionals in all areas of film-making, production and event management.
+Over the past few decades, an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
+A thriving and ever-growing film and commercial scene have produced a rich pool of professionals in all areas of film-making, production, and event management.
 Reykjavík based film production companies have taken part in many large-scale film and commercial projects, combining their filmmaking professionalism with in-depth knowledge of Iceland’s unique geography and landscape.

 Icelander‘s love of movies is reflected in the great number of movie theatres and multiplex cinemas located in Reykjavík, featuring the latest blockbuster movies.